La Bernat Metge

 Today, the collection contains more than 400 volumes, thus constituting a fundamental contribution to the country’s humanistic culture.
 The Col·lecció Bernat Metge brought a drive for the rediscovery of the classics to Catalonia in line with that begun in the nineteenth century by the highly respected Bibliotheca Teubneriana and maintained to date.
 As a result of its longevity and the systematic and consistent nature of its efforts, the Bernat Metge has become one of the world’s largest collections of ancient classics, only comparable to two other collections worldwide: the French Collection des Universités de France, started by the Guillaume Budé Association in 1917; and the English Loeb Classical Library, founded by James Loeb in 1911.
 Given the dimensions of our culture, this global presence is nothing short of extraordinary and makes the Bernat Metge one of the greatest monuments of Catalan culture and a benchmark in the field of classical translation.

 From the time of its creation in 1922, right up until early 2017, a period spanning 95 years and comprising more than 400 works, Francesc Cambó to begin with and his family after him have secured the necessary means to continue this work, with the expert and generous collaboration of Alpha’s team of translators, editors and employees.
 Since 2017, the ongoing operation of the collection has been assumed by the Som publishing group, which has expressed its desire to continue publishing with the same degree of meticulousness and quality that has always characterised the collection in the past.

-The catalogue includes works dating from the collection’s first volume published in 1922 right up to December 2016.
+The catalogue by author includes works dating from the collection’s first volume published in 1922 right up to December 2016 (in Catalan).